What’s Up

 For the article on ESG and Localization, please click on this link: ISM Insights_ ESG and Localization

-T&M Associates has developed a Value Addition/local content framework to help our clients develop, grow, diversify, and optimize their supply chains.
+T&M Associates’ onshoring programs help our clients develop, grow, diversify, and optimize their supply chains.
 Our programs are supported by proprietary systems and processes designed to meet the needs of our clients.
-Digitization and data analytics are just one part of this framework; they are tools used to provide information to make business decisions.
+Digitization and data analytics are some of the tools used to provide information to make business decisions.
 By themselves, data analytics do not grow supply chain ecosystems.
+Growing local supply chains requires hands-on experience in implementation and execution.
 The output of our program provides clients with a portfolio of opportunities and a list of activities targeting short-, mid- and long-term development and investment opportunities.

-Over the last decade, T&M Associates developed and executed the leading in-country value addition program, recognized by the IFC and World Petroleum Council Excellence Awards in Social Responsibility and especially our clients.
-Our programs are sustainable and continue long after our participation ends.
+Over the last decade, T&M Associates developed and executed the leading onshoring and in-country value addition programs, recognized by the IFC and World Petroleum Council Excellence Awards in Social Responsibility and especially our clients.
 Our programs have developed hundreds of supply chain ecosystems to support our clients’ industries, generated billions in new revenue for local companies, created 1000’s of new jobs, and 10’s of millions of USD in new investment.

 Saudi Aramco’s iktva Program Helped Battle the Pandemic